Played our freeware games? This programming tutorial will teach you to do all the features of

 The VESA standard provides a reliable and documented way to access higher resolutions

 on virtually any modern (or even old) video card.
-Read our introductory tutorial here.

 Creating sounds for your game will really add to the interactive feel and is well worth the effort.

-Retro-Games used a simple sound blaster library for DJGPP to do this. (don't reinvent the wheel).
+Retro-Games used a simple sound blaster library for DJGPP to do this (don't reinvent the wheel).